Peer knowledge exchange among civil society organizations

 On the CSO side, Mr. Jalil Khalil Muhammed Project Manager at Al Noor Universal Foundation explained how their interaction with their Local Government in Diyala has led to bringing attention on the underserved situation of the remote Al Abbara area.
 Engaging in a dialogue over local service delivery performance through 10,000 satisfaction questionnaires led to the identification of this issue.
 Thanks to this civil society – local authorities’ partnership, initiatives for road paving and cleaning campaigns have already taken place in Al Abbara with further plans for service delivery improvements.

 Ajial Association for Intelligence and Creation Development shared their work in spreading the Participatory Rapid Appraisal method, particularly to identify women’s needs.
 Their work had a positive side result where men came forward seeing that they had similar needs as women, notably regarding literacy in rural areas and were then able to benefit from this woman-led initiative.

 Internal organizational capacities of CSOs were also discussed.
 Salam Al Rafidain Organization shared an interesting experience where the UNDP grant they received led to an internal reflection process about human resources capacity gaps.
 To address this issue the CSO established and internal staff capacity development programme looking to address both qualitative and quantitative issues.
 Ultimately, the CSO feels is motivating their staff to work harder on their project to improve awareness on minority rights in Iraq.

-This event was part of the UNDP project “Empowering CSOs in Iraq” were we are working with a group of 31 CSOs with a grant programme and capacity development activities.
+This event was part of the UNDP's capacity development programme for CSOs.
 This project is implemented in cooperation with the CSO Committee of the Council of Representatives and UNOPS, with support from the Danish and Swedish cooperation agencies through the Iraq UNDAF Trust Fund.